ordinary-magic/ClydeButWigglier/readme.md

 To setup a new (virtual) environment, run the following command: pip install -r requirements.txt

-If you're running an older version of python3, you needa differnet spell checker.
+If you're running an older version of python3, you need a differnet spell checker.
 See lib/spellchecker.py for details

 run the bot by running the following command from the base of the repo (ideally using screen):